-Large format tiles are a popular choice, thanks to their easy maintenance and ability to visually increase the size of the room.
-However, with tiles available that can measure up to 3m in length, there are some steps you will need to follow to ensure a successful high-quality installation.
+In recent years large format tiles have become a popular choice, thanks to their easy maintenance and ability to visually increase the size of the room.
+However, as tiles increase in size, there are some steps you will need to follow to ensure a successful high-quality installation.

 Step 1: Create a flat surface

-It is important to ensure that the wall or floor surface is perfectly flat, so that one edge of the tile does not sit higher than the adjacent tile, a condition known as lippage.
+It is important to ensure that the wall or floor surface is perfectly flat, so that one edge of the tile does not sit higher than the adjacent tile, an issue known as lippage.
 According to the BS 5385 standards, when the tiled area is checked with a 2m level, the difference in height should not exceed 3mm.

 A great option are our Baseboard Panels, which are suitable for use on metal and timber stud work, or on existing walls and floors which are uneven or unstable.
 The boards will create a stable, flat and impervious surface which is ready for tiling.